Indian Springs Village, Alabama

 Indian Springs Village (often simply called Indian Springs) is a town in Shelby County, Alabama, United States, in the Birmingham metropolitan area.
 It incorporated effective November 14, 1990.
 At the 2010 census the population was 2,363, up from 2,225 in 2000.

 An F2 tornado on Palm Sunday, March 27, 1994, damaged business buildings of Indian Springs, in addition to structures in Pelham, Helena, and Inverness.
 Another tornado struck the town on March 25, 2021, causing EF2 damage to several homes and downing trees throughout several neighborhoods.
 The tornado eventually reached low-end EF3 strength northeast of town.

 Geography

-Indian Springs Village is located at (33.368021, -86.741176).

 According to the U.S. Census Bureau, the town has a total area of 3.6 sqmi, all land.

-The private Indian Springs School, for day and boarding students in grades 8–12, is located within the town.